 In this case the Water is offered by a mysterious figure who rescues a boy and his mentor from drowning.
 The mystery is multiplied when the figure returns again and again to provide wisdom to the teenager at his lowest ebb.
 I have always been fascinated by the intersection of science and faith.
 Especially when in a pub in Ireland a native claimed with astonishment that he knew no other scientists who had an active faith.
 So I wanted to write about the positives of doing science and knowing the God of faith.

 Last, all my life I have been an adventurer, and I wanted to include in this book a canoeing accident on a flooded river, a hike to find petroglyphs in the badlands of New Mexico, hiding from a tornado in an underground shelter in Kansas, and water-moccasins while water-skiing.

 What’s the takeaway here?
 Teens are influenced by outside forces: peer-pressure (wanting to be cool and popular), sports heroes, rock stars, parents, the church, et cetera.
 The choices teens make can land them in a swamp or in a garden.
 The book explores the choices made by a star high-school athlete…..for good and for bad.
 It’s a story of pain and hurt…..inflicted on the boy and by the boy on his mother, a single parent struggling to do her best.
-But it’s also a story of hope in the possibility of redemption.
-And the role of God who takes a special interest in the boy from Albuquerque.
+Furthermore, it’s a story of hope in the possibility of redemption.
+Simply stated it’s the role of God who takes a special interest in the boy from Albuquerque.